Lilykagamine/STARLIGHT-ENGINE/README.md

 # STARLIGHT-ENGINE
-The STARLIGHT is a game engine that aims to autotonomize many aspects of the game development process
+The STARLIGHT is a game engine that aims to autotomize many aspects of the game development process